Jonavizcova/ndk-debugger/README.md

-# Kutti Ndk Debugger package
+# Nacl/ Ndk Debugger package

 This is a atom.io package for visual debugger for android ndk and nacl